The History of ...

 Federation of Bridgewater Cruising Clubs (FBCC)

-In March 1960 the B.M.B.C., Lymm Cruising Club, Sale Cruising Club and Worsley Cruising Club joined together to form the Federation of Bridgewater Cruising Clubs.
+In March 1960, BMBC, Lymm Cruising Club, Sale Cruising Club and Worsley Cruising Club joined together to form the Federation of Bridgewater Cruising Clubs section of the Association of Waterways Cruising Clubs (AWCC).
 Later additions were Watch House Cruising Club and Preston Brook Boat Owners Association (now disbanded) who joined the Federation not long after they were formed.
 The Federation's primary function is provide a united front representing all the Bridgewater Canal's cruising clubs to the Canal's owners (Bridgewater Canal Company - part of Peel Holdings) and the Bridgewater Trust on issues concerning boating on the Canal.
 The Federation also holds an annual rally of boats hosted by member clubs on a rota basis.
 The rally promotes boating on the Bridgewater Canal and bring together similarly minded people at least once a year (see Anatomy of a Rally below).

 Boats moored at the Annual FBCC Boat Rally at Astley...